 defd EXPRESSION... : like "defw", but with 32-bit double words;

 defs EXPRESSION[,EXPRESSION] : fills with zeroes (or with the byte set by the second EXPRESSION) the amount of bytes set by the first EXPRESSION;

-if EXPRESSION : assembles the next lines if EXPRESSION is nonzero (conditional assembly); "else" can follow, "endif" must follow;
+if EXPRESSION : assembles the following lines if EXPRESSION is true or nonzero (conditional assembly) until meeting either an `else` or an `endif`;

-else : assembles the next lines if the current conditional assembly is zero; must follow "if", "endif" must follow;
+else : assembles the following lines if the current conditional assembly is false or zero; `else` must follow an `if` or an `elif`;

 endif : ends the current conditional assembly; `endif` must follow an `if`, an `else` or an `elif`;

 include "FILENAME" : includes the contents of another source file (either in the same path as the source or in the INCLUDE path) named FILENAME within the current assembly;

 LABEL macro [PARAM1[,PARAM2 ...] : defines a macro instruction named LABEL optionally featuring up to nine parameters.